JetBrains-Research/pubtrends/README.md

 Command line options supported:

 * `resetDatabase` - clear current contents of the database (for development)
-* `fillDatabase` - option to fill database with Pubmed data.
+* `fillDatabase` - option to fill a database with Pubmed data.
 Can be interrupted at any moment.
 * `lastId` - force downloading from given id from articles pack `pubmed20n{lastId+1}.xml`.

 Updates - add the following line to crontab: